solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ![Alt text][90]

 2. Using `pgbench` you can generate some IO data (\~750MB of data).
-In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
+In your Windows-based lab virtual machine open a command prompt window, in the windows search area, type **cmd** and select it.

 3. Type the following.
 Be sure to replace the `PREFIX` and `REGION`